-If you only receive Preventive Health Services during a Physician office visit, there is no Copayment or Coinsurance for the visit.
+If you only receive Preventive Health Services during a Physician office visit, there is no Copayment or Coinsurance for the visit by a Participating Provider.
 If you receive both Preventive Health Services and other Covered Services during the Physician office visit, you may have a Copayment or Coinsurance for the visit.